 San Francisco Zoological Society

 The San Francisco Zoo represents a uniquely successful partnership between the City of San Francisco and the San Francisco Zoological Society.
-A single management structure integrates all areas of animal care, operations, education and public services.
+A single management structure integrates all areas of animal care, operations, education, and public services.
 The joint operation is funded through gate admission fees, retail sales, Membership dues, contributions, and direct support from the City.
 The Zoo is governed under the Recreation and Park Commission and a 60-member Board of Directors governs the Society.
 A Joint Zoo Committee is made up of three members of the Recreation and Park Commission and three members of the Board, which oversees policy and provides a public forum.
 The Zoological Society’s long range plan sets forth four major goals for the Zoo: development of the New Zoo, fostering the Zoo’s role in animal conservation and research, improvement of the Zoo’s capacity for educating the public about wildlife conservation, and enhancement of the Zoo as a recreational facility.

-The San Francisco Zoo is an accredited member of the Association of Zoos and Aquariums (AZA), a nonprofit organization dedicated to the advancement of zoos and aquariums in the areas of conservation, education, science and recreation.
-The Zoo joins 200 other professional zoos and aquariums in North America, cooperating in important captive breeding programs, conservation and science work, providing expertise in domestic and worldwide conservation issues, and educating the public about wildlife.
+The San Francisco Zoo is proud to be an accredited member of the Association of Zoos and Aquariums (AZA), a nonprofit organization dedicated to the advancement of zoos and aquariums in the areas of conservation, education, science, and recreation.
+The Zoo joins over 200 other professional zoos and aquariums in North America, cooperating in important captive breeding programs, conservation and science work, providing expertise in domestic and worldwide conservation issues, and educating the public about wildlife.